AnicetNgrt/flore1/README.md

 [->method](#methods)

 **Description**:
 Inits the Flipbook.
 Inits its [material](#flipbook.material) property with a tuple of a function called `play` and its arguments.
-The `play` function calls the Flipbook's sprite's [set_asset](#textsprite-set_asset) method in rythm, in order to change the Flipbook's sprite's texture at the Flipbook's frame rate.
+The `play` function calls the Flipbook's sprite's [set_asset](#textsprite-set_asset) method in rythm, in order to change the Flipbook's sprite's texture at the rythm of the frame rate goal.

 **Prototype**:
 ```python